How to Find a Professional Photographer

 • To assess technical proficiency, all you have to do is find their portfolio and peruse their previous work.
 Professional photos speak for themselves.

-• To evaluate their reputation, you can start directly on their website.
+• To evaluate their reputation, you can start directly on their professional website.
 Do they list notable clients that they’ve worked with?
 Do they have reviews or testimonials on their site?
 If so, they likely believe in their work and have a vote of confidence from previous clients.
 You can also read through reviews on Google and third-party review sites to get more intel on their quality of work.

 Consider Where They Are Located